sagemath/trac_to_gh/Issue 9127.md

 }
 ```

-Changing assignee from cremona to drkirkby.
+Changing assignee from @JohnCremona to drkirkby.